 A Merger Mystery

-Last week’s announcement was not the first time astronomers thought they had seen light emitted by merging black holes.
+Last summer’s announcement was not the first time astronomers thought they had seen light emitted by merging black holes.
 In 2015 the Fermi Gamma-ray Space Telescope spotted a faint burst of gamma rays coming from the same area as the very first black hole merger detected by LIGO.
 The signal sparked a flurry of speculation and competing explanations.
 Soon after, Loeb proposed that the pair of black holes had merged inside a star, which then provided the gas needed to emit the light.
 The research community remained unconvinced.
 Many scientists eventually conceded that the gamma-ray burst was likely a fluke—an emission from some separate background object that was completely unrelated to the black hole merger.

 Loeb still thinks that under the right conditions, merging black holes could trigger a flare of light.
 But “I have a big problem with the suggestion that this flare was a result of accretion onto the [merged] black hole,” he says.
 The brightness of astronomical objects typically has an upper limit, known as the Eddington luminosity.
 In some circumstances, this limit can be exceeded by a factor of up to several thousand.
 In the scenario proposed in the study, however, the merged black hole had a luminosity around 100,000 times the Eddington value.
 “That is unheard of,” Loeb says.